basma-abdullah/basma-abdullah/README.md

 - 👋 Hi, I’m @basma-abdullah
-- 👀 I’m interested in web development and cyber security
+- 👀 I’m interested in data science espically in data analysis
-- 🌱 I’m currently learning web develpment
+- 🌱 I’m currently learning data mining
 - 💞️ I’m looking to collaborate on ...
 - 📫 How to reach me ...